 We feel you.
 Getting a new Android phone to replace an older one is fantastic.
 However, transferring data from one Android to another Android is not.
 In fact, it can be everything from risky to incredibly time-consuming.
 Fortunately, not all hope is lost.
-Our team has compiled this handy list of the two most effective solutions to help you ensure your data is easily migrated to a new phone.
-Of the two options we offer, you may need to test both and then choose one that suits you the best.
-That being said, both two are worth considering.
+Our team has compiled this handy list of 5 popular solutions to help you ensure your data is easily migrated to a new phone.
+Of the 5 options we offer, you may need to test all and then choose one that suits you the best.
+That being said, all methods are worth considering.

 Here are the steps to follow to transfer data between Android phones.

 Step 1: Sign in and sync data on your OLD phone

 - Sign in using your Google account credentials (create one if you don't have a Google Account).

 - Back up your data (aka sync your data) by heading to Settings > System > Backup (or simply type in "backup" into the search bar at the Settings option).

 - Tap on Backup to Google Drive to switch this option on and enable several types of content to be backed up (i.e., contacts, videos, photos, call history, etc.).